lobaro/ttn-private-network/README.md

 Restart the docker container: `docker-compose restart mosquitto`

-You can also add users for all other MQTT clients, app level authentication is not enabled yet (looking for hin'ts how to realize that).
+You can also add users for all other MQTT clients, app level authentication is not enabled yet (looking for hints how to realize that).